vinc3m1/RoundedImageView/README.md

 RoundedImageView
 ================

-A fast ImageView (and Drawable) that supports rounded corners (and ovals or circles) based on the original [example from Romain Guy](http://www.curious-creature.org/2012/12/11/android-recipe-1-image-with-rounded-corners/)
+A fast ImageView (and Drawable) that supports rounded corners (and ovals or circles) based on the original [example from Romain Guy](http://www.curious-creature.org/2012/12/11/android-recipe-1-image-with-rounded-corners/).
+RoundedImageView is a full superset of [CircleImageView](https://github.com/hdodenhof/CircleImageView) (which is based on this lib) with extended support for many more advanced features like ovals and rounded rectangles along with full ScaleType and TileMode support.

 ![RoundedImageView screenshot](https://raw.github.com/makeramen/RoundedImageView/master/screenshot.png)
 ![RoundedImageView screenshot with ovals](https://raw.github.com/makeramen/RoundedImageView/master/screenshot-oval.png)